 Be warned, the grass on the hillside leading down from Steel Rigg can prove slippery.
 Like the mighty Roman Empire, I fell.
 Even good walking boots did little to help.
 It’s a good idea to bring a change of clothing and footwear, in case you end the day caked in mud.

 This is an undulating section of countryside and requires walkers to be moderately fit.
 There are stone steps on the hillsides plus a couple of sections of squelching, ankle-deep mud.

-Newborn lamb in Mile Castle 39
+Mile Castle 39

 The walk to Sycamore Gap takes you past one of the mile castles where soldiers were stationed along the wall in ancient times.
-The castles enabled the Roman Army to react quickly to incidents and incursions, should warning signals be relayed along the wall.
+The mile castles enabled the Roman Army to react quickly to incidents and incursions, should warning signals be relayed along the wall.

 At Mile Castle 39 we were fortunate enough to see a newly born lamb take its first tottering steps.
 With the umbilical cord still dangling from its belly, the minutes’ old lamb was led out of the 1,900-year-old historic site by the ewe that had given birth.
 The placenta was left lying among the outline of the buildings within the mile castle.

 With clouds low and drizzle falling, we did not choose the best of days for our outing.
 There will be better days to view Sycamore Gap.
 Over the weeks ahead foliage will bud and sprout from the gnarled tree that gives the place its name.
 Who knows, visiting may even mean you see that lamb gambolling as it fattens from grass grazed around Hadrian’s Wall.

 There’s a pay and display car park at Steel Rigg.
 Turn off the B6318 at Once Brewed, close to the Twice Brewed Inn, and follow directions to the car park, on a hilltop around half a mile (800 metres) away.